 Profession-wide competencies are achieved through a variety of supervised experiences in an inpatient hospital environment while delivering services to persons with severe and persistent mental illness.
 Over the course of the training year, all interns refine their clinical skills by receiving experiences in consultation, evidence-based group and individual therapies, brief counseling, supervision, diagnosis, case conceptualization, report writing, clinical interviewing, and formal psychological assessment.
 Interns are members and consultants to recovery focused multidisciplinary treatment teams.
 In addition, interns have the opportunity to develop skills in the APA-recognized specialties of clinical psychology, forensic psychology, professional geropsychology, and clinical health psychology.
-Observation experiences, individual supervision, group supervision, and weekly didactic seminars also contribute to the attainment of relevant competencies.
+Interns are also provided observation and shadowing opportunities, individual supervision, group supervision, and weekly didactic seminars that contribute to the attainment of relevant competencies.